 Television is never short of technical terms and abbreviations, and keeping up with them can be a nightmare.
-So we're here to explain what exactly is Dolby Vision, how it differs to HDR10, what manufacturers support it and what content there is in the format.
+So we're here to explain exactly what Dolby Vision is, how it differs to HDR10, which manufacturers support it and what content there is.

 What is Dolby Vision?

-The main difference between Dolby Vision and HDR10/HDR10+ is the colour depth and brightness the content and equipment is capable of achieving.
-Dolby Vision content is mastered in up to 12-bit colour depth, compared to HDR10's 10-bit (which is where HDR10 gets its name from).
+The main difference between Dolby Vision and HDR10 is the colour depth and brightness the content and equipment is capable of achieving.
+Dolby Vision content is mastered up to 12-bit colour depth, compared to HDR10's 10-bit (which is where HDR10 gets its name from).

-You may be wondering,what difference could 12-bit over 10-bit possibly make?
+You might be wondering,what difference 12-bit makes over 10-bit.
 Well, 12-bit colour depth gives access to over 68 billion colours, compared to 1 billion with 10-bit.
 This means the colours you see from Dolby Vision films and on compatible TVs are supposed to be far more accurate and as the director intended.

-Dolby Vision content can be mastered for 10,000 nits peak brightness but at the moment, since no display can support this, content is actually mastered to around 4,000 nits.
+Dolby Vision content can also be mastered for 10,000 nits peak brightness but at the moment, no display can support this, so content is actually mastered to around 4,000 nits.
 However, it's ready for when the displays support it.

-In order to watch Dolby Vision content, you need to have the right equipment.
-The benefit of Dolby Vision TVs is that they can support HDR10/10+ as well, but HDR10 TVs can't do Dolby Vision, so if you want the best of both worlds, Dolby Vision is the way to go.
+In order to watch Dolby Vision content you need to have the right equipment.
+The benefit of Dolby Vision TVs is that they can support HDR10 as well, but HDR10 TVs can't do Dolby Vision, so if you want the best of both worlds, Dolby Vision is the way to go.

 Originally, Dolby Vision equipment had dedicated chips inside which read the metadata and reproduced the images.
 However, as TV processors have become more advanced, it's now possible to enable Dolby Vision through a software update.
-It appears that some devices will be updated via software and the new smartphone support is entirely software-based.
+More recently we've smartphone support arrive which is entirely software-based.